Black Mountains, Brecon Beacons National Park

 - Parking: Dragon’s Back car park – postcode (nearest) – LD3 0EP

-A hike to the summit of Mynydd Troed is a real pleasure, especially if you are looking for a stunning variety of vistas.
-The ascent to the top may be a little lung busting but once there you will instantly be happy you put in the effort.
+A hike to the summit of Mynydd Troed is an absolute pleasure, especially if you are looking for a stunning variety of vistas.
+The ascent to the top may be a little lung-busting, but once there, you will instantly be happy you put in the effort.

-Marvel in these incredible views as you head southeast along the sedate summit ridge, before backtracking to the Trig Point and breaking off down the western slopes.
+Marvel in these incredible views as you head southeast along the sedate summit ridge before backtracking to the Trig Point and breaking down the western slopes.

-From here, the trail swings around the northerly base of the mountain, ultimately linking up with the path on which you arrived.
+From here, the trail swings around the mountain’s northern base, ultimately linking up with the path on which you arrived.

 ______________________________